DZakh/rescript-schema/IDEAS.md

 - Add schema input to the error ???
 What about build errors?
 - Get rid of S.literal in Js/ts API and S.tuple shorthand
 - Use ReScript types for schema names
-  // FIXME: Return back s.flatten support for schemas created with S.schema
 - Rename Js integer to int32
 - Rename S.Object.strict to S.strict (the same for strip)
 - Fix unknownKeys for nested S.schema

-  // TODO: FIXME: PLAN
-  // 1.
-Move fields and fieldNames to the ctx and expose them in resi
-  // 2.
-Add merge logic to s.flatten and s.field - allow only duplicate fields with the same schema (===)
-  // 3.
-Add s.nested("fieldName") which would return a nested ctx.
-  // So it's possible to do s.nested("fieldName").field("nestedFieldName", S.string)

 ### Done